 The Museums Tax Relief allows museums and exhibitors to recoup expenses on exhibitions, based on their status.

-Please ensure that if you are pursuing applying for the relief that you contact a tax accountant to talk about your specific situation.
+Please ensure that if you’re applying for the relief that you contact a tax accountant to talk about your specific situation.

 The Museums Tax Relief finally passed into law on 16 November 2017, having been originally delayed by the June 2017 snap election.
-Applications to the relief can be backdated to 1 April 2017.
+In October 2021 the relief was extended to 31 March 2024 and doubled in value.

 All museums with a public function who hold exhibitions.

 For any museum when developing exhibitions – be they touring, temporary or permanent.

 The relief covers all costs involved in producing the exhibition, including curator fees, cost of deinstalling, and closing.

 It doesn’t include indirect costs like marketing, raising of finance, legal services, advertising, and security.
 Some more detailed areas of exclusion are –